lwindolf/lzone-cheat-sheets/cheat-sheet/Container/Docker.md

     docker restart <container>
     docker stop    <container>
     docker attach  <container>
-    docker rm      <container>          # Removes / deletes a container (do not confuse with the "rmi" command - it removes an image!).
+    docker rm [-f] <container>          # Removes / deletes a container (do not confuse with the "rmi" command - it removes an image!).
-                                        # The container must be stopped in beforehand.
+                                        # The container must be stopped in beforehand (unless -f is used).

     docker cp '<id>':/data/file .       # Copy file out of container